-Figure 13.
-Total Estimated Spending By Cruise Ship Passengers in Newport Between 1999 and 2008 (Based on national daily average spending of \$123.39 per passenger and passenger counts provided by Newport Convention and Visitors Bureau 2009a)
+Figure 6.13.
+Total estimated spending by cruise ship passengers in Newport between 1999 and 2008.
+(Based on national daily average spending of \$123.39 per passenger and passenger counts provided by Newport & Bristol County Convention and Visitors Bureau 2009a)

-Figure 14.
-Total Port Tax Revenue Received From Cruise Ship Passengers Visiting Newport, RI Between 1999 and 2008 (City of Newport 2009)
+Figure 6.14.
+Total port tax revenue received from cruise ship passengers visiting Newport between 1999 and 2008.
+(City of Newport 2009)

-650.3 Economic Impact of Shore-Based Recreational Activities
+650.3.
+Economic Impact of Shore Based Recreational Activities

 - 1. Statistics gathered from Rhode Island's state parks and beaches are one indicator of coastal tourism in the state.
-Rhode Island parks and beaches currently have the highest park visit per acre ratio in the country, with approximately 750 visitors per acre (Rhode Island Department of Environmental Management 2001). - 2.
-The summer of 2004 brought more than six million visitors to Rhode Island's state parks and beaches, including close to three million visitors to Rhode Island state beaches (Rhode Island Department of Environmental Management 2004).
-More than \$4 million in revenue was generated by beach and campground attendance in 2004 (Rhode Island Department of Environmental Management 2004), up from \$3,126,037 in 2000 (Rhode Island State Senate Policy Office 2002).
-Tourists frequent coastal hotels, rent summer lodging, visit restaurants and local stores where they spend money, and also contribute revenues from camp and beach fees directly to the state general fund.
-In Fiscal Year 1999, non-resident beach fees contributed \$875,277 to the general fund. - 3.
-An analysis performed by the Rhode Island Department of Environmental Management in 2006 found that Rhode Island's state beaches and coastal campgrounds are vital to the continued operation of the State's entire park system, representing nearly 82% of the State's entire park system revenue.
-Nearly 79% of that revenue is generated during the three peak summer months June, July and August.
-This analysis also demonstrated that while in-state residents represented approximately 57% of beach admissions, non-residents generate most of the revenues (64% of revenues).
-In fact, more than half (51%) of the non-resident revenue stream generated within the state is produced at one beach Misquamicut Beach (Rhode Island Economic Monitoring Collaborative 2008).
+Rhode Island parks and beaches currently have the highest park visit per acre ratio in the country, with approximately 750 visitors per acre (R.I.
+Department of Environmental Management 2001). - 2.
+The summer of 2004 brought more than 6 million visitors to Rhode Island's state parks and beaches, including close to 3 million visitors to Rhode Island state beaches (R.I.
+Department of Environmental Management 2004).
+More than \$4 million in revenue was generated by beach and campground attendance in 2004 (R.I.
+Department of Environmental Management 2004), up from \$3 million in 2000 (R.I.
+State Senate Policy Office 2002).
+Tourists frequent coastal hotels, rent summer lodging, visit restaurants and local stores where they spend money, and also contribute revenues from camp and beach fees directly to the state general fund, which in 1999 amounted to \$875,000. - 3.
+An analysis performed by the R.I.
+Department of Environmental Management in 2006 found that Rhode Island's state beaches and coastal campgrounds are vital to the continued operation of the state's entire park system, representing nearly 82 percent of park system revenue.
+Nearly 79 percent of that revenue is generated during the months of June, July and August.
+This analysis also demonstrated that while in state residents represented approximately 57 percent of beach admissions, non residents generated most of the revenues (64 percent).
+In fact, more than half (51 percent) of the non-resident revenue stream generated within the state is produced at Misquamicut Beach alone (R.I.
+Economic Monitoring Collaborative 2008).

-650.4 Non-Market Value of Recreation and Tourism
+650.4.
+Non-Market Value of Recreation and Tourism

-1. The SAMP area also provides social, cultural and historic value to users, visitors and residents.
-The natural beauty of the SAMP area, along with its rich historic and cultural heritage provide aesthetic, artistic, educational, and spiritual value to tourists and residents alike.
-While the non-market value of the SAMP area is difficult to quantify and evaluate, it is very important insofar as it is part of the appeal that draws visitors and residents to Rhode Island and adds to the quality of life within the area.
-Table 17 lists some examples of the non-market values of the SAMP area, though it should not be considered a comprehensive list.
+1. The Ocean SAMP area also provides social, cultural, aesthetic, and historic value to users, visitors, and residents.
+While the non-market value of the Ocean SAMP area, as with all coastal areas, is difficult to quantify and evaluate, it is very important insofar as it is part of the appeal that draws visitors and residents to Rhode Island and adds to the quality of life within the area (e.g. Anthony et al. 2009).
+Table 6.17 lists some examples of the non-market values of the Ocean SAMP area, though it should not be considered a comprehensive list.

-Table 17.
-Examples of the Economic and Non-Market Value of the SAMP Area.
+Table 6.17.
+Examples of the economic impact and non-market value of the Ocean SAMP area.